 Murrumburrah is a town adjoining the township of Harden.
 As a visitor you really don’t know when you leave one and enter the other.
 Not surprisingly they are often referred to as “twin towns”.
 Serving a large and diverse agricultural community they are located on the south west slopes of New South Wales, see location map below.

 The development of courthouse facilities

 In the 1860s there was rapid expansion in many regional areas of New South Wales due to the discovery of gold.
-Many were attracted to the mining sites in search of a quick fortune.
+As a result many were attracted to the mining sites in search of a quick fortune.
 With the increase in population came demand for services as well as the need to maintain law and order, and of course, a place in which to administer the law.